xwin/savelayout/README.md

 xof= -2
 yof= -52
 ```
-Next change the lines at the top of the script to set them to the printed offsets.
-The utility is ready for use.
+This will perform calibration run and save calibration string into the configuration file.
+All of the saved window positions will be erased from the configuration file.<br>
-To save window layouts first position your windows as you like them, then run
+To save window placements first position your windows as you like them, then run

 ```
 python3 savelayout.py -save